msupply-foundation/msupply_docs/content/mobile/dispensing_vaccines/vaccination_dashboards.md

 ![Custom invoices button on Navigator](/mobile/introduction/images/vaccination_monitoring_dashboard.png)

-Here the dashboard shows a list of people needing to be contacted for their 2nd dose (This can be exported to excel and uploaded to an SMS sending service to send a reminder)
+Here the dashboard shows a list of people needing to be contacted for their 2nd dose (This can be exported to excel and uploaded to an SMS sending service to send a reminder).

 ![Custom invoices button on Navigator](/mobile/introduction/images/vaccination_monitoring_dashboard2.png)